• Skip to primary navigation

 Glutinous rice waffles can be made in multiple flavors, such as:

-• pandan mochi waffle: use pandan extract or pandan milk (and no cheese)
+• pandan mochi waffle: use pandan extract or pandan milk (you can get pandan flavoring from Asian grocery stores.)

-• chocolate moffle: you'll need vanilla extract and cocoa powder for an easy version or melted chocolate for a more lux tasting waffle
+• chocolate mochi waffle: you'll need vanilla extract and cocoa powder for an easy version (chocolate chips optional) or melted chocolate for a more lux tasting waffle.
+This is a delicious breakfast recipe to replace your Belgian waffles!

 • matcha mochi waffles: add matcha powder.
 Green tea powder also works if you want to save money (but note it's not the same as matcha.)